winter-yuki/LambdaRPC.kt/README.md

 - `functions` -- each λRPC function consists of two parts: `backend` that holds original function and deserializes data for it, and `frontend` which is a callable proxy object that being called on the client side serializes arguments, sends them to the backend function and awaits result from it.
-- `serialization` -- serializers of two kinds: data serializers and function serializers.
+- `coders` -- data coder (serializer) and function coder.
-    - Default data serializer uses `kotlinx.serialization` to serialize data to JSON.
+    - Default data coder uses `kotlinx.serialization` to serialize data to JSON.
-    - Function serialization saves function as backend function to some registry and returns its `access name`.
-Function deserialization creates frontend function that is able to communicate with the corresponding backend function.
+    - Function encoding saves function as backend function to some registry and returns its `access name`.
+      Function decoding creates frontend function that is able to communicate with the corresponding backend function.
 - `service` -- lib service implementation and it's connection.
 - `utils` -- some useful utils.